managedkaos/openweathermap-cli/README.md

         "El Segundo", 61.65, "Mist"

 6. That's it!
 When your solution is complete, run tests to confirm your solution works.
+Add a README file that explains how to build and run your solution.
 Then, update the [README.md](README.md) at the root of the project with a link to your solution.
 Submit a pull request and bask in the glory of your contribution! :star2:

 # Solutions